teklynk/twitch_clips_player/README.md

 Track future development here: [https://github.com/teklynk/twitch_clips_player/projects/1](https://github.com/teklynk/twitch_clips_player/projects/1)

 **NEW FEATURES:**
+- !clipso @teklynk to play a clip from a channel while the clips reel is playing.
+This will immediately play the clip from the channel and then continue on with the rest of the clips reel.
 - Control the clips from Twitch chat. !clipskip, !clippause, !clipplay, !clipreload, !clipso @channelname.
 Limited to Mods and Streamer.
 - Show clips from channels that you follow.
 Grabs the most recent 700 channels.
 - Use a custom command to start the clips reel and restrict it to Mods only.